Abelian threefolds with imaginary multiplication: Preliminaries

 The $\CC/\sigma(I_i)$ are isogenous elliptic curves with complex multiplication by $\OO_M$ (see for example \cite[Chapter II, \S 1]{Sil94}, or \cite[Chapter II, Theorem 2]{Shi98} and its corollary).
 Hence $\End^0(A_\CC) \simeq \M_3(M)$ \end{proof}

 \begin{remark} Note that the converse of the above proposition does not hold.
 Indeed there are both central and non-central unital algebra embeddings of $M$ into $\M_3(M)$.
 Thus for any abelian threefold $A$ with $ \End^0(A_\kbar) \simeq \M_3(M)$, we may equip $A$ with multiplication by $M$ of signature $(3,0)$ or $(2,1)$.
-Together with the above proposition, this implies that for every abelian threefold $A$ with potential multiplication by $M$ there exists a unital algebra embedding $\iota:M\hookrightarrow \End^0(A_\kbar)$ such that $(A,\iota)$ has signature $(2,1)$.
-In Theorem \ref{theorem: maintheorem}, we denoted by $L/K$ the minimal extension such that $\iota(M)\subseteq \End^0(A_L)$.
-We emphasise that different choices of $\iota$ may lead to different values of $[L:K]$, thus conditioning the applicability of Theorem \ref{theorem: maintheorem}; see Examples \ref{example: FS} and \ref{example: restriction of scalars}. \end{remark}
+Together with the above proposition, this implies that for every abelian threefold $A$ with potential multiplication by $M$ there exists a unital algebra embedding $\iota\colon M\hookrightarrow \End^0(A_\kbar)$ such that $(A,\iota)$ has signature $(2,1)$.
+In Theorem \ref{theorem: maintheorem}, we assume that $\iota(M)\subseteq \End^0(A_{KM})$.
+We emphasise that different choices of $\iota$ may be defined over different base fields; see Examples \ref{example: FS} and \ref{example: restriction of scalars}. \end{remark}

 The following provides an example of a non-central unital algebra embedding occurring in `nature'.

 \begin{example} Let $C$ denote the smooth projective curve defined over $\Q$ determined by $y^2 = x^7-5x$.
 Let $\tau \in \End^0(\Jac(C)_{\Qbar})$ be the endomorphism induced by the map $(x,y) \mapsto (-x,iy)$.
 Write $M=\Q(i)$ and consider the algebra embedding $\iota \colon M \hookrightarrow \End^0(\Jac(C)_{\Qbar})$ defined by $\iota(i)=\tau$.